 Unfortunately, Patrick Rothfuss is a much worse case.
 Yes, he has written 3 spin-offs novels for the Kingkiller Chronicles during this time lapse, but that is exactly why this wait is infuriating: the author is perfectly capable of churning out books.
 Thus, the fact that he has been withholding the third installment for the last seven years to write spin-off novels and make T.V. deals makes it seem like he is trying to milk as much success from his series before it ends.
 I’m not much of a fan, but I’ve seen die-hard fans starting to feel their leashes being yanked, and I agree: Rothfuss is really pushing it.

 Bottom line, there is certain point where anticipation for a book officially crosses over into “angry” territory for me.
 I understand that it is an author’s prerogative to perfect his or her book before each release, but seven plus years for the next book?
 Dear author, I would understand if you had cancer or something, but if I were a fan of you, I would’ve burned your house to the ground by now and then peed on it in frustration.

 So yeah, don’t you hate it when you start a series and it’s not finished by the time you catch up?
 And at point does it become irritating that the author hasn’t released the next book yet?

 Just as a disclaimer, I know this rant sounds entitled.
-However, I’ve rarely been down an author’s throat for a late release; I usually just shrug and wait patiently with the crowd.
-But the thing with Patrick Rothfuss is that he’s had this series planned/written from the beginning (waaaay back in 2007), so unless he’s been extending the series to include more books, I’m simply not seeing any justifiable reason for this 7-year wait.
+However, I have rarely been down an author’s throat for a late release; I usually just shrug it off and wait patiently with the crowd.
+But the thing with Patrick Rothfuss is that he’s had this series planned/written from the beginning, waaaay back in 2007.
+Therefore, unless he’s been extending the series to include more books, I’m just not seeing any justifiable reason for this wait.